microsoftgraph/microsoft-graph-docs-contrib/concepts/json-batching.md

 ms.localizationpriority: high
 ms.topic: conceptual
 ms.custom: graphiamtop20
-ms.date: 02/13/2024
+ms.date: 02/14/2024
 #Customer intent: As a developer, I want to learn how to use Microsoft Graph to combine multiple requests into a single JSON batch request, so that I can optimize my application.
 ---

 # Combine multiple HTTP requests using JSON batching

 JSON batching allows you to optimize your application by combining multiple requests (up to 20) into a single JSON object.

-For example, a client wants to compose a view of the following unrelated data:
+Consider a client that wants to compose a view of the following unrelated data:

 - An image stored in OneDrive
 - A list of Planner tasks